mirage-xyz/mirage-docs/pages/unity-sdk/getting-started/interacting-with-smart-contract.md

 Let’s take a closer look at our contract sample.
 It has a single data-changing method – `add`.
 So how we call it?

-There are two ways to call that method type on a smart contract: `CallMethod` and `Web3SendMethod`.
+There are two ways to call that type of method on a smart contract: `CallMethod` and `Web3SendMethod`.
 Let’s dive into those.

 ### `Web3SendMethod`